 Business Interruption Loans are for businesses who have been hit by coronavirus.
 Some of the strongest candidates for these loans are those who have been hit particularly hard by the pandemic, including those in the following industries:

-However, businesses from others sectors may also be eligible, so long as they have been financially impacted due to COVID-19, in addition to the following eligibility criteria:
+However, businesses from others sectors are also eligible, so long as they have been financially impacted due to COVID-19, in addition to the following eligibility criteria:

 - Holding an annual turnover of under £45 million